-Fresh Air Sculpture 2019, a contemporary sculpture show taking place from 16th June – 7th July, in the extensive gardens of The Old Rectory in the beautiful Cotswold village of Quenington.
-This biennial curated event prides itself on showcasing and selling unique sculptural pieces and contemporary craft whilst providing educational workshops and events for children and adults.
+Fresh Air Sculpture, a contemporary sculpture last took place from 16th June to 7th July 2019.
+This was in the extensive gardens of The Old Rectory in the beautiful Cotswold village of Quenington.
+This biennial curated event prides itself on showcasing and selling unique sculptural pieces.
+And also contemporary craft whilst providing educational workshops and events for children and adults.

-Expect the traditional and the experimental; from cutting edge exterior furniture design and ornate stone work, to the softest of textiles and the glamour of glass.
-Over 10000 visitors meandered the gardens in 2017, enjoying the flora, the artworks, the enchanting atmosphere, and the chance to relax with drinks and locally produced foods.
+Expect the traditional and the experimental; from groundbreaking exterior furniture design and ornate stonework to the softest of textiles and the glamour of glass.
+Over 10000 visitors meandered the gardens in 2017.
+They enjoyed the flora, the artworks, the enchanting atmosphere.
+And also the chance to relax with drinks and locally produced foods.

-To get the true idea of the spirit of Fresh Air Sculpture, please watch this short film from our 2017 show.
+To get the true idea of the spirit of Fresh Air Sculpture.
+You should watch this short film from the 2017 show.

 Fresh Air Sculpture

-Fresh Air Sculpture 2019 will bring over 130 modern pieces of outside sculptural work to this Grade II listed building with its expansive organic garden, in a tranquil setting, with the River Coln running through.
-2019’s exhibitor list can be seen here, with the final list being announced in March.
+Fresh Air Sculpture 2019 will bring over 130 modern pieces of outside sculptural work to this Grade II listed building.
+With its expansive organic garden, in a tranquil setting, with the River Coln running through.
+You can see the 2019’s exhibitor list here.
+However, the last list is announced in March.
 All works will be for sale with prices ranging from £50 – £50,000.

-Many installations are created specifically for the gardens, to encapsulate the quirky spirit of fun, creativity and history that comes together at Fresh Air Sculpture We’re looking forward to a ceramic creativity and history that comes together at Fresh Air Sculpture.
-We re looking forward to a ceramic
+Installations are created specifically for the gardens, to encapsulate the quirky spirit of fun, creativity and history.
+They’re looking forward to ceramic creativity and history that comes together at Fresh Air Sculpture.

-Glass Glamour is a three day show taking place in The Old Rectory from 21 – 23 June.
-Curated by Fiaz Elson, twenty-two selected artists will be shown including Colin Reid, Dante Marioni, Sally Fawkes, and Louis Thompson.
-Glass Glamour is exclusively by appointment only.
+Glass Glamour is a three-day show took place in The Old Rectory from 21 to 23 June.
+Curated by Fiaz Elson, twenty-two selected artists are exhibiting including Colin Reid, Dante Marioni, Sally Fawkes, and Louis Thompson.
+Glass Glamour is only by appointment only.

 Website – http://www.freshairsculpture.com/